 - Freshly ground black pepper

-How To Grill The Best Tomahawk Steak
+How to Grill a Tomahawk Steak

-Forget your patio gas or charcoal grill; for the best steak, you need fire.
-Real fire.
-Get your fire started early enough to give the flames time to subside and to form coals.
-Too much smoke of the initial fire smoke will overpower the amazing beefy flavor of the steak.
+Tip, start your fire early enough to give the flames time to subside and form coals.
+Too much smoke from the initial fire smoke will overpower the amazing beefy flavor of the steak.

-Build a campfire for 2-zone heat with a hot side with stacked coals and a cooler side.
+- Build a campfire for 2-zone heat with a hot side with stacked coals and a cooler side.
 Put the cooking grate over the fire to preheat.

-Pat the steak dry and liberally season with salt.
+- Pat the steak dry and liberally season with salt.
 Let the steak sit out for about 20 minutes to warm up.

-Serve topped with shaved Parmesan, freshly ground black pepper, and a pinch of coarse salt.
+- Serve topped with shaved Parmesan, freshly ground black pepper, and a pinch of coarse salt.

 - Getting the right kind of fire for grilling a tomahawk is essential, so don’t rush it!
 You need hot coals, not a raging inferno.
 Resist the temptation to load on more wood while cooking it, or the new smoke will overwhelm the meat’s flavor.

-What to Serve with a Tomahawk Steak
+What to Serve With Grilled Tomahawk Steak

-Do you mean you’ve got leftover grilled ribeye steak?
-To store leftovers, wrap them tightly and pop it in the fridge for 2-3 days, and they’ll be fine.
-Serve the leftovers cold or warm them up gently, so you don’t overcook them.
+To store leftovers, wrap them tightly in aluminum foil or place them in an airtight container and pop it in the fridge for 2-3 days, and they’ll be fine.

 MORE GRILLED STEAK RECIPES